 - Entry into the provider network

-- The evaluation of service providers against quantitative and qualitative measures
+- The review of service providers in accordance with State and Federal Requirements.

 NC SNAP Examiner Certification Training